sfiggins/katacoda-scenariosv2/kipday1/configmap/step1.md

 We have an simple web-server written in Go running in our Cluster.
-I have already create a nodePort service listening on port 30003.
+I have already created a nodePort service listening on port 30003.
 You can check it out by clicking on the tab called "sample-web".

 Your goal is to make the home page of the application display the following: